wintercms/docs/snowboard-plugin-development.md

 Here are some examples of when you would use one or the other:

 - `PluginBase`
-  - AJAX requests
+  - Single-use AJAX requests
   - Flash messages
-  - Reusable widgets with their own data
+  - Widget instances with their own data
 - `Singleton`
   - Event listeners
   - Global utilities